Lamb Chop Dinner For Two

 Your chops should be at least 1 inch thick to ensure the outside has a nice seared crust while the inside stays juicy and tender.

 Now here’s a choice you have to make.
-If you have the time, let your chops sit for 40 minutes to allow the salt to work its magic.
+If you have the time, let your lamb chops sit for 40 minutes to allow the salt to work its magic.

 However if you’re in a hurry, cook your chops right after salting.